elizerdim/etch-a-sketch/README.md

 });
 ```

 - D3.js - I had completed Data Visualization lessons on freeCodeCamp earlier, but this is the first time I'm using it in a project.
-Figuring out how to do darkening and lightening effects took a lot of my time, I fell into a rabbit hole of color theory and complicated math equations to convert rgb colors into hsl, and finally decided to use d3.js in the end.
+Figuring out how to do darkening and lightening effects took a lot of my time, I fell into a rabbit hole of color theory and complicated math equations to convert rgb colors into hsl before I ultimately decided to use d3.js instead.
 I added ```<script src="https://d3js.org/d3.v7.min.js"></script>``` in the head of the html file to use it.

-### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

 ### Useful resources